 Check the Roof for Signs of Damage

-It may be as easy to spot conservatory roof leaks by simply getting a ladder carefully looking, and even feeling (if possible), the roof.
+It may be as easy to spot conservatory roof leaks by getting your ladder (it’s well worth investing in a strong and versatile conservatory ladder if you haven’t already) carefully looking at the roof – especially in the corners – and even feeling (if possible), the roof surfaces to spot anything out the ordinary.
 Observe any signs of water damage or deterioration around the edges and corners of the roof as well as the actual panes of glass.

 Use Your Nose

 One of the best ways to check for leaking roofs is by using your sense of smell.
 While there are definite visible signs of water damage and leaks, these are often hidden by furniture and furnishings.